2ptr/Sliver-AV/README.md

 ## Dropper

 Shellcode dropper solution will download, decompress, decrypt shellcode and execute.
-Best way is to reflectively load via PowerShell as it is .NET assembly, and the dropper is not evasive at all (you need AMSI bypass)
+Best way is to reflectively load via PowerShell as it is .NET assembly, and the dropper is not evasive at all (you need AMSI bypass).

+Read in solution DLL assembly
+`get-content -encoding byte -path .\sliverloader.dll | clip`

-Use CLR AMSI bypass for entire process unhook
+Use CLR AMSI bypass for entire process unhook.